Sulikey/pizza-parlor/README.md

 ## Description

-_This webpage contains project for pizza parlor._
+_This webpage contains project for pizza parlor, a website for a pizza company where a user can choose one or more individual toppings, a size to order a pizza, and see the final cost._

 ## Setup/Installation Requirements